Pritesh24gurjar/ecommerce-product-image-gen-sdxl/readme.md

 If you use or reference this project, please cite:

-> Pritesh Gurjar, Annadurai, Amursetti, *E-Commerce Product Image Generation Using Stable Diffusion XL*, 2025.
+> Gurjar, Annadurai, Amursetti, *E-Commerce Product Image Generation Using Stable Diffusion XL*, 2025.

 ---